irom-lab/PAC-Bayes-Control/README.md

 Description of the other files:

-optimize_PAC_bound.py: Solves the Relative Entropy Program for optimizing PAC-Bayes controllers
+optimize_PAC_bound.py: Solves the Relative Entropy Program for optimizing PAC-Bayes controllers.

-utils_simulation.py: Contains a number of utility functions for performing simulations (e.g., generating obstacle environments, implementing the robot's dynamics, simulating the depth sensor, etc.)
+utils_simulation.py: Contains a number of utility functions for performing simulations (e.g., generating obstacle environments, implementing the robot's dynamics, simulating the depth sensor, etc.).

-compute_kl_inverse.py: Self-contained implementation for computing the KL inverse using Relative Entropy Programming
+compute_kl_inverse.py: Self-contained implementation for computing the KL inverse using Relative Entropy Programming.